MichaelJamesHart/C-auris-Bioinformatics/README.md

 # C-auris-Bioinformatics
  A research paper on a supposed adhesin functional domain of C. auris.

-See the file "Michael Hart Final Project Report.pdf" for the full report.
+See the file "C-auris-Bioinformatics-Report.pdf" for the full report.

 C. auris has recently emerged as a lethal threat in clinical settings due to its multidrug resistance.
 This danger is compounded by strong adhesive properties that make it difficult to